 A teal twilight inks cobalt silhouettes,

-as shy stars unveil their flickering lights.
+while shy stars unveil their flickering lights.

 And shadows slink forth melding with the night,

-while a sanguine sun feigns a scarlet death.
+as a sanguine sun feigns a scarlet death.

-Crimson clouds cluster at horizon’s edge,
+Pink clouds cluster at the horizon’s edge,

 absorbing shades of cerise and purple.